 9. Did you know that Dimebag once challenged Sebastian Bach’s first wife, Maria, to a drinking contest?

 Dimebag’s chief concern was always to make sure everyone had a great time.
 This meant that Dime was ever eager to ensure that friends and business acquaintances alike experienced breakthrough levels of intoxication.
 Dimebag even smuggled whiskey into the Soviet Union in a mouthwash bottle.
-Sebastian Bach adored his friend Dimebag Darrell, with whom he recorded the song “Believer” in tribute to Randy Rhoads — not only one of rock'n'roll's greatest shredders, but also a collector of toy trains.
+Sebastian Bach adored Dimebag Darrell, with whom he recorded the song “Believer” in tribute to Randy Rhoads — not only one of rock'n'roll's greatest shredders, but also a collector of toy trains.
 On one occasion, Dimebag and Bach’s now ex-wife, Maria Bierk/Aquinar, allegedly downed 33 shots in total.
 Sebastian, nevertheless, believes that this figure is impossible.
 This might not be so hard to believe considering that Sebastian also recollects that Pantera used to line up 40 shots before each show.
 Dime’s generosity manifested itself one morning when Sebastian found him teaching his son Paris Bierk to play the guitar.
 Dime was a kind drinker.

 As Phil Anselmo has speculated, what most people don't realize is that life probably would have been hard for Dimebag.
 Phil elaborates that Rex Brown’s liver is so ravaged that even one drink could prove fatal.
 Vinnie Paul passed away in 2018 at 54 of cardiomyopathy and coronary artery.
 Phil’s back pain, due to damage sustained from stage diving and his “far beyond driven” desire to put on a great show, has been the constant source of agony.
 It has resulted in painful operations as well as heroin addiction.
 Phil was revived from an overdose in 1996 after his heart stopped, and his road to recovery has been harrowing.
 In short, the members of Pantera have all faced severe health issues owing to their hard lifestyles.